francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The vehicles data need at least have the plate number.
+* **AC2:** The vehicles that appear, have a difference minor than 5% of the number of kms of the checkup frequency.
+* **AC3:** The report should have the data concerning the vehicle description (Plate, Brand, Model and Current Kms) and the Checkup related data.

 ### 1.4.
 Found out Dependencies
 There is dependency on: